Washington Avenue Immigration Station: Prior to 1873

+1873 - 1915

-During its 42 years in operation from 1873 to 1915, the Washington Avenue Immigration Station was the point of entry for just over one million immigrants, comprising about 5% of the total number of immigrants to the United States during that time.
+During its 42 years in operation from 1873 to1915, the Washington Avenue Immigration Station was the point of entry for just over one million immigrants, comprising about 5% of the total number of immigrants to the United States during that time.
 Immigrants arriving at the station were checked for various diseases and questioned about specific details of their origin before being allowed entry into the country.
 In some instances, unmarried women would not be allowed to enter; consequently, a designated area of the station became known as "the altar," due to its frequent impromptu wedding ceremonies.

 Although the American Line began routes to New York's Ellis Island in the 1890s, it continued to offer weekly sailings and increased its Philadelphia bound fleet in the early 1900s, adding ships with local names, such as: Southwark, Kensington, Haverford, and Merion.
 Eastern and Southern European immigrants, departing from ports in Britain, France, Germany, the Netherlands, and Italy were regularly processed at the station.
 Other passenger lines offering direct passenger service to Philadelphia included: the British White Star Line, the Belgian Red Star Line, and the German Hamburg-America Line.

 The First World War caused a significant decrease in the rate of immigration.
 In 1915, the facility was closed and the building was demolished, although immigration continued at Philadelphia until 1921.
 Immigrants arriving at Pier 53 were processed on-board their ships, after they had docked.
 Post-war changes to federal immigration laws led to a great decrease in new arrivals and immigration at Philadelphia eventually ceased altogether.
 A Pennsylvania state historical marker currently denotes the site of the former immigration station.